-At small spatial scales, Chole and Faddis [3] used a combination of light microscopy and transmission electron microscopy in combination with absorption contrast agents to study biofilms in fixed tonsil specimens.
+At small spatial scales, Chole and Faddis3 used a combination of light microscopy and transmission electron microscopy in combination with absorption contrast agents to study biofilms in fixed tonsil specimens.
 Their work showed strong anatomical evidence for the presence of biofilms in chronically diseased tonsils, but their method was limited, visualising only a single biofilm with light microscopy at high optical magnification.
-Also, the absorption contrast staining methods used in their work rely on chemical fixation of tissues prior to imaging, which causes tissue shrinkage and distortion of both host and bacterial structures that can complicate morphometric analysis [5], [6].
-Diaz et al [7] evaluated the performance of both absorption staining and fluorescence staining using brightfield transmission microscopy and confocal laser scanning microscopy for the study of biofilms in pediatric tonsillar disease.
-Their findings suggest that biofilms are present in pathological tonsils, as with the work of Chole and Faddis [3], imaging was performed at high optical magnification (100x) with additional digital magnification (resulting in images of up to 400x) and imaging was only performed within very tiny sub-regions of the whole tonsil.
-Quantitative studies of biofilms in tonsils have been performed with light microscopy and electron microscopy methods but the small imaging volumes possible with these methods have thus far offered only limited insights into the size or location of biofilms in the tissue [3], [8], [9].
+Also, the absorption contrast staining methods used in their work rely on chemical fixation of tissues prior to imaging, which causes tissue shrinkage and distortion of both host and bacterial structures that can complicate morphometric analysis.^{5,6} Diaz et al.7 evaluated the performance of both absorption staining and fluorescence staining using brightfield transmission microscopy and confocal laser scanning microscopy for the study of biofilms in paediatric tonsillar disease.
+Their findings suggest that biofilms are present in pathological tonsils, as with the work of Chole and Faddis,3 imaging was performed at high optical magnification $(100 \times)$ with additional digital magnification (resulting in images of up to 400×) and imaging was only performed within very tiny subregions of the whole tonsil.
+Quantitative studies of biofilms in tonsils have been performed with light microscopy and electron microscopy methods but the small imaging volumes possible with these methods have thus far offered only limited insights into the size or location of biofilms in the tissue.^{3,8,9}

-At larger spatial scales, optical coherence tomography (OCT) has been used to image excised human tonsils and has proven successful for identifying different tonsil tissue components including epithelium, dense connective tissue, lymphoid nodules, and crypts [10].
-This method relied on scattering and tissue autofluorescence for low-contrast imaging of structures, and features such as biofilms could not be discriminated from the tonsil host.
+At larger spatial scales, optical coherence tomography (OCT) has been used to image excised human tonsils and has proven successful for identifying different tonsil tissue components including epithelium, dense connective tissue, lymphoid nodules and crypts.10 This method relied on scattering and tissue autofluorescence for low-contrast imaging of structures, and features such as biofilms could not be discriminated from the tonsil host.
 Additionally, although imaging of tissues several millimetres in size was possible the spatial resolution of the images was considerably poorer than that possible in the light microscope studies previously discussed, with a reported resolution of tens of microns.
-Another technique offering a large imaging volume is magnetic resonance imaging (MRI) [11], [12].
-However, the resolution of conventional clinical MRI is around 1-2 mm [13], which is too poor to resolve small biofilms.
-Specialized high-resolution MRI setups, such as that of Herrmann et al [14], have increased the resolution but only to around 100 μm.
+Another technique offering a large imaging volume is magnetic resonance imaging (MRI).^{11,12} However, the resolution of conventional clinical MRI is around 1-2 mm,13 which is too poor to resolve small biofilms.
+Specialised high-resolution MRI setups, such as that of Herrmann et al.,14 have increased the resolution but only to around 100 μm.
 MRI solutions offer poorer resolution than OCT, but both techniques lack the molecular specificity required to identify biofilms in tissue.